Memory Backdoor Attacks on Neural Networks: Evaluation - Vision Models

-\textbf{Guarantees of Authenticity.} A key advantage of memory backdoors is that the adversary doesn’t need to generate or filter candidates to find authentic samples; they simply input an index \( f_\theta(t_i) \) for \( i \in \mathcal{I} \).
-While there's no \textit{absolute} guarantee of authenticity, we found that for triggers \( t_j \notin \mathcal{I} \), \( f_\theta(t_j) \) won’t produce an image, whereas \( f_\theta(t_i) \) will (see appendix for examples).
-This provides (1) strong assurance that the model returns real information, not novel content, and (2) supports the adversary’s ability to iterate over all four dimensions \((k,i,l,c)\) without prior knowledge of their bounds.
+\textbf{Guarantees of Authenticity.} A key advantage of memory backdoors is that the adversary doesn’t need to guess whether the extracted data is authentic training data and not hallucinations; they simply iterate over an index and execute \( f_\theta(t_i) \) for \( i \in \mathcal{I} \).
+While there's no \textit{absolute} guarantee of authenticity, we found that indexes for out-of-bound triggers \( t_j \notin \mathcal{I} \), \( f_\theta(t_j) \) \textbf{will not produce an image}, whereas \( f_\theta(t_i) \) will (see appendix for examples~\ref{fig:appendix_limit}).
+This provides (1) strong assurance that the model returns real actionable information, and (2) supports the adversary’s ability to iterate over all four dimensions \((k,i,l,c)\) blindly; \textit{without prior knowledge} of which or how many samples were memorized.